How to deploy using Terraform¶

 Clean up¶

-To keep the house clean, remove the newly deployed Charmed MySQL K8s by running
+To keep the house clean, remove the newly deployed MySQL K8s charm by running

 Sample output: